pyOpenSci/pyopensci.github.io/_posts/2022-10-24-why-should-python-open-source-matter-science.md

 * This avoids everyone reinventing the scientific wheel.

-> This idea of central
-> maintenance of a code base to reduce code complexity is
-> also at the heart of open
-> science - building upon each others work!

-#### 3. Free and open source software reduces barriers to others building upon your work:** If you do use free-to-download tools then your work becomes more reproducible.
+#### 3. Free and open source software reduces the barrier of needing a paid license to build upon your work.

 Free and open source software removes the barrier a paid license to run your code.
-Thus more people can recreate your workflow and build upon your work rather than starting from scratch.

-**This is the heart of open science.**
+This makes your work more accessible.

 There is a lot more to say about the value of open source here but i'll leave that to another blog post.